diethardsteiner/bissolTableDataEditor/README.md

 ### Explicit labeling of column config entries

 If you **edit** a configuration entry (configuration for one table) the columns will be listed on the **Admin page**.
 Columns details that are already stored in the configuration file are labelled **Configured** whereas other ones are labelled **New**.
 This is especially useful when the table definition changes on the database side.

+### CDA Data Source

+Currently you can only use a CDA data source to populate a select (drop down) menu.